WalterProof/tzkt-php-client/docs/Api/SmartRollupsApi.md

 $opponent_commitment_id = new \Bzzhh\Tzkt\Model\AccountsGetIdParameter(); // AccountsGetIdParameter | Filter by internal TzKT id.
 Click on the parameter to expand more details.
 $opponent_commitment_hash = new \Bzzhh\Tzkt\Model\OperationsGetSmartRollupPublishOpsCommitmentHashParameter(); // OperationsGetSmartRollupPublishOpsCommitmentHashParameter | Filter by commitment hash.
 Click on the parameter to expand more details.
 $first_level = new \Bzzhh\Tzkt\Model\AccountsGetIdParameter(); // AccountsGetIdParameter | Filter by level of the block, where the refutation game was started.
 Click on the parameter to expand more details.
-$first_time = new \Bzzhh\Tzkt\Model\BigMapsGetBigMapUpdatesTimestampParameter(); // BigMapsGetBigMapUpdatesTimestampParameter | Filter by timestamp of the block, where the refutation game was started.
+$first_time = new \Bzzhh\Tzkt\Model\BigMapsGetBigMapKeysFirstTimeParameter(); // BigMapsGetBigMapKeysFirstTimeParameter | Filter by timestamp of the block, where the refutation game was started.
 Click on the parameter to expand more details.
 $last_level = new \Bzzhh\Tzkt\Model\AccountsGetIdParameter(); // AccountsGetIdParameter | Filter by level of the block, where the refutation game was last updated.
 Click on the parameter to expand more details.
-$last_time = new \Bzzhh\Tzkt\Model\BigMapsGetBigMapUpdatesTimestampParameter(); // BigMapsGetBigMapUpdatesTimestampParameter | Filter by timestamp of the block, where the refutation game was last updated.
+$last_time = new \Bzzhh\Tzkt\Model\BigMapsGetBigMapKeysFirstTimeParameter(); // BigMapsGetBigMapKeysFirstTimeParameter | Filter by timestamp of the block, where the refutation game was last updated.
 Click on the parameter to expand more details.

 try {
     $result = $apiInstance->smartRollupsGetSmartRollupGamesCount($id, $rollup, $initiator, $initiator_commitment_id, $initiator_commitment_hash, $opponent, $opponent_commitment_id, $opponent_commitment_hash, $first_level, $first_time, $last_level, $last_time);